6 Weeks to Get Over All the Chocolate - And the Gloom

-According to the church calendar, it goes on for 6 weeks, a season as they like to call it.
+According to the church calendar, it goes on for six weeks, a season as they like to call it.
 It certainly beats the 12 days of Christmas.
 It is regarded as a season of plenty; when life is celebrated, joy is the theme.
-A far cry from the previous 6 weeks of lent, when the focus was on giving things up.
-Maybe you gave up chocolate, smoking, coffee, sweets.
+A far cry from the previous six weeks of lent, when the focus was on giving things up.
+Maybe you gave up chocolate, smoking, coffee, and sweets.
 Perhaps you focused on improving yourself and so turning a more positive spin in the season of Lent.

 Now you can go and eat all the chocolates!
 Eggs, bunnies, huge bars.
-According to the church calendar, I guess you can do this for the next 6 weeks!
+According to the church calendar, I guess you can do this for the next six weeks!
 Having said that, we should still be reasonably sensible.
 Did you see the recent post showing how much sugar was in a creme egg?
 It’s just as well that it’s just a one-off treat.
 No wonder people fast on Good Friday, the makeup for the gorging on Sunday!

 Both Easter celebrations are a bit like the wings on a bird, helping it fly gracefully through the sky.
 If Good Friday gives reconciliation and forgiveness with God, great.
 But it’s pointless having that if we just then go and die.
-Having resurrection, being able to live a new life is fabulous.
+Having resurrection and being able to live a new life is fabulous.
 However, it’s no good if you are still flawed, maybe in pain from a tumour, illness or condition that causes ongoing pain.
 Having the removal of those things, giving you peace, and then living again; now that’s what I like.

 A Graceful Life

-Stepping back from the rocky precipice of religious talk, our mental health can benefit from some of the ideas that this season highlights.
-Living a life free from the weight of despair, low mood, self-torture is undoubtedly something we all strive for.
+Stepping away from the rocky precipice of religious talk, our mental health can benefit from some of the ideas that this season highlights.
+Living a life free from the weight of despair, low mood, and self-torture is undoubtedly something we all strive for.
 But before we can do this, there are always a few steps to take.
 The life we all dream of is a graceful life.
-Not like a ballerina, but one with freedom, gratitude, joy.
+Not like a ballerina, but one with freedom, gratitude, and joy.

 Forgive yourself.
 Forgive others.

-Both are equally difficult to do, and we hardly feel like it at times, or that people deserve it!
+Both are equally difficult to do, and we hardly feel like it at times or that people deserve it!

 Napoleon Bonaparte’s army was strict with deserters and anyone AWOL.
 They were swiftly executed, no exception.
 Napoleon’s cook had a 17-year-old son in the army who ran away.
 Upon capture.
 The lad’s mum begged for mercy.
 Sticking to his guns, Napoleon said, ‘Woman, your son doesn’t deserve mercy.’
 She replied, ‘Yes, of course, you’re right.
 He doesn’t deserve mercy.
 If he deserved it, it would no longer be mercy.’
 Napoleon responded, “Well, then, I will have mercy.”
 And he spared the cook’s son.